 At the Institute, we have a clear social vocation, providing specialist consultancy services to institutions and organisations which require our assistance.
 We also act as mediators in negotiation processes.

-To learn more about our research institute, and find out more about of research groups, projects, and current activities, please visit The Peace and Conflict Research Institute homepage
+To learn more about our research institute, and find out more about of research groups, projects, and current activities, please visit The Institute of Peace and Conflict Studies Homepage.